1. Fire up the barbecue

 Barbecuing is a very popular cooking method in the Caribbean and is a healthy alternative to frying as you omit most of the oil.
 Coat your lean meat, skinless chicken or pork in a jerk seasoning or a Caribbean rub for great flavour and barbecue to perfection.
 Wet weather keeping you indoors?
 Roast or grill for a similarly healthier result.

-We love to marinade our food in the Caribbean to make sure it's bursting with flavour.
+We love to marinade our food in the Caribbean to make sure it’s bursting with flavour.
 A good tasty marinade will give your food plenty of depth, avoiding the need for added fats like cream and butter for a good taste.
+It also helps to protect the meat or fish from the hot temperatures used during barbecuing.
 For a Caribbean influenced, easy and healthy marinade, juice and zest a lime, grate some ginger, chop a Scotch bonnet chilli and combine with a little olive oil, salt and some Caribbean hot sauce.
 Use to marinade lean meats or salmon or alternatively use with chopped tropical fruits such as mango, pineapple and papaya for an excellent salsa.

 3. DIY coconut milk